RandyGaul/cute_framework/docs/file/cf_fs_seek.md

 ## Remarks

 This is an offset from the beginning of the file.
 The next read or write will happen at this position.
-TODO_LINK_VFS_README.
+[Virtual File System](https://randygaul.github.io/cute_framework/#/topics/virtual_file_system).

 ## Related Pages